Alex313031/thorium/docs/ABOUT_GN_ARGS.md

 __rtc_use_h264__ &#35; Enable WebRTC (Real-Time Communication) to use H.264 for transmission/demuxing.
 Must be used with proprietary_codecs = true and ffmpeg_branding set to "Chrome" or "Chromeos".
 Enabled in Thorium for useability.

-__rtc_include_ilbc__ &#35; Set whether to enable Google's Internet Low Bitrate Codec in WebRTC.
-Enabled in Thorium for performance and useability.

 __rtc_build_with_neon__ &#35; Set whether to use ARM NEON SIMD instructions when building RTC code.
 Only applicable for ARM/ARM64.
 Enabled in Thorium for performance.

 __rtc_build_examples__ &#35; Set whether to build example RTC data.
 Useful for debugging.
 Disabled in Thorium for size.